 Finding the Path to a Simpler, More Mindful Life

 My feature photo for this post is a representation of the elephant headed Hindu Deity Ganesha or Lord Ganesh.
 I happened across it on Creative Market on the shop of photographer and designer, Kaushal Jangid.
-I was fascinated by it and purchased it without any clear idea of where or how I might use it.
+I was fascinated by it and purchased it with no clear idea of where or how I might use it.
 The more I read about Ganesha, the more apt it seems that he has come into my life just now.
-He seems like a good being to have on your side.
+He seems like a very good being to have on your side.
 Representing learning and intellect, he is also recognized as a remover of Obstacles, both physical and Spiritual.
 This son of Lord Shiva and Goddess Parvati represents the traits of generosity, acceptance and protection.
 The qualities of effortlessness and wisdom are also associated with this good-natured god.

 A few weeks into my practice, I tried a Kundalini Yoga class on a whim.
 In short order, I was hooked.
 I feel as though this is the discipline I’ve been searching for.
 I’m still a novice, but every day I feel stronger, healthier and more in touch with my body.
-This ancient technology appeals to me both physically and spiritually in ways I am just starting to understand.
+This ancient technology appeals to me both physically and spiritually in ways I am only just beginning to understand.
 The use of the breath in powerful and dynamic ways is awakening aspects of self that have remained mostly dormant for years now.
 As difficult as it was for me at first beginning to use Chanting and Mantras, I see clearly now that I have been in deep need of using my voice in such a way.
 My throat chakra or Visuddha has long been a weak point for me.

 Open and aligned, the Throat Chakra is characterized by inspired creativity, seeking after and the sharing of truth.
 It is open honesty in speech, the ability to stand up and speak forth what you know and believe, and unabashed self-expression.
 Somewhere along the line, I became hesitant about saying what I thought, unwilling to share my truth or speak up for myself.
-I’ve known this for a long time, but was unable to Do anything about it.
+I’ve known this for a long time, but unable to Do anything about it.
 I am finding my Voice these days, and that is a little scary, but very satisfying.
 I will continue to follow the Path that Kundalini Yoga opens for me with interest and I think, delight.